 This collection is fully funded by the Ventura College Foundation as a resource to students who need help with the cost of textbooks.
 The textbooks in this collection are considered on reserve and are available on a Library Use Only basis and are located at the circulation desk.
 They circulate for a two-hour renewable period in the library only.

-Faith George Lending Library
+Faith George Lending Library:

 The Faith George Lending Library textbook collection was developed through donations from the VC Foundation, the Re-Entry Center, faculty, staff and students.
 The collection is available to students on a first-come-first-serve basis.
-Students may check out a maximum of five textbooks for the semester.
+Students may check out a maximum of three textbooks for the semester.
 Books are due back on the last day of finals.

 The textbooks in this collection are considered reserve items.
 An item will be considered overdue immediately following the due date and library privileges will be immediately revoked until the items are returned and fines paid.
 Please make sure to inform students that the fines for reserve materials are quite high to encourage the return of the book(s).
 An hourly overdue fine of $.25 per hour per item will be charged the first day with a $5 per item daily charge thereafter.
 A maximum overdue fine of $100 will be levied per item.
 If a student fails to return the books, a library obligation for the full price of the textbook plus a $10 non-refundable processing fee will be posted against the student’s account in the Student Business Office.